-The symbol table contains descriptions of variables, their attributes, and their location in storage. z/OS Debugger uses these descriptions when it references variables.
-The symbol tables can be stored in the object file of the program or in a separate debug file.
-You can save symbol tables in a separate debug file if you compile or assemble your programs with one of the following compilers or assemble:
+The debug tables contain descriptions of variables, their attributes, and their location in storage. z/OS Debugger uses these descriptions when it references variables and the statement table used to set breakpoints or identify the current statement.
+The debug tables can be stored in the program object of the program or in a separate debug file.
+You can save debug tables in a separate debug file if you compile or assemble your programs with one of the supported compilers or assemble as listed in "Choosing compiler options for debugging" on page 23.